 The school does not have a car park, but we are able to make use of the Church car park which is directly opposite the junction of Lockyer Avenue.
 The entire school is within one building but split over two levels.
-It is fully wheelchair accessible, with a lift available to access the Ist floor.
-At present, there are no children who usually work upstairs with specific plans who would require emergency access in the event of the lift being unavailable, but individual plans can be made for each child where a need arises.
-In addition to the normal toilet facilities, there is one disabled toilet on the ground floor.
-The disabled toilet also has a height adjustable changing bed.
+It is fully wheelchair accessible, with a lift available to access the 1st floor.
+Where children who require the lift are working upstairs at any time an individual plan is made dependent on need, plus a Personal Evacuation Plan for emergency situations where the lift cannot be used.
+In addition to the normal toilet facilities, there is one disabled toilet on the ground floor, which also has a height adjustable changing bed.
 Most doors in the school have been adapted to allow for easier access for wheelchair bound pupils although all are accessible.

 School staff are on duty on the school playground from 8:40am when children are allowed to go directly into their classrooms.
 All children are supervised as they leave school to ensure safe handover.
 Older junior children who are allowed to walk home unsupervised know to inform a member of staff if they are concerned, and can return to school at any time.
 Children who are not collected are kept in school and arrangements made either for their collection or to attend the After-School club.
-For children with SEND, specific collection/handover arrangements may be made (e.g. wheelchair users or if there is a risk of a child running away).
+For children with SEND, specific collection/handover arrangements may be made (e.g. children with mobility issues or if there is a risk of a child running away).